 Abergwaun Community Turbine

-In the summer of 2011, Transition Bro Gwaun, with support from the Welsh Government’s community renewables programme, Ynni’r Fro, and in partnership with Parc-y-Morfa Farms Ltd, initiated a joint venture project on land adjacent to Fishguard, where the turbine now stands.
+In the summer of 2011, Transition Bro Gwaun, with grant support from the Welsh Government’s community renewables programme, Ynni’r Fro, and in partnership with Parc-y-Morfa Farms Ltd, initiated a joint venture project on land adjacent to Fishguard, where the turbine now stands.

 TBG is happy to share its experience with other community groups, please contact Transition Bro Gwaun for more details.